aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/data/accessing-cells-of-a-worksheet/_index.md

 If you use this approach to access cells, an exception can be thrown if the numeric index of the cell is out of range.
 This approach is the fastest one to access the cells but an important thing to know is that if you use this approach to access a cell object, the numeric index may change after new cells are added to the [**Cells**](https://apireference.aspose.com/cells/net/aspose.cells/cells) collection.
 The cell objects in the [**Cells**](https://apireference.aspose.com/cells/net/aspose.cells/cells) collection are internally sorted by row and column indices.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Data-Handling-AccessingCells-UsingCellIndexInCellsCollection-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Data-Handling-AccessingCells-UsingCellIndexInCellsCollection-1.cs" >}}

 ## **Accessing Maximum Display Range of Worksheet**